QuantumMaterialsModelling/bands4vasp/README.md

 Options for the analysis and visualization of VASP calculations:
 * --fermi activates the Fermi surface mode (see above).
 * -rs \[--readsave\] reads the raw data obtained from a previous execution of bands4vasp (avoiding to read VASP files, which could be time consuming), thus, it is useful for testing and visualization purposes.
+* --inpar copy the default INPAR file in the current directory

 Options for setting up input files used in VASP calculations (complete description available in the manual):
 * --pre-lines $1 $2 :: for setting up multi path calculations.